Ruizhez/safe-mcp/techniques/SAFE-T1103/README.md

   "arguments": {}
 }
 ~~~
-If the host lacks message integrity checks and origin authentication, it may execute the substituted call.
+If the host lacks message integrity and origin authentication, it may execute the substituted call.

 ---

 ### 4. Exploiting Weak Validation / Homoglyph Spoofing
 Attackers abuse lax validation or character tricks (e.g., Unicode homoglyphs, zero-width joiners, case changes) to bypass manifest checks with a tool name that looks legitimate.
 **Example (spoofed name):**
 ~~~json
 {